mendix/docs/content/appstore/app-services/invoice-processing.md

 2. Click **Subscribe** to start a subscription.
 3. Select your subscription plan.
 4. Fill in **Technical Owner** information (**First Name**, **Last Name**, **Email Address**), billing account information, payments and other required information and then place the order.
 A page opens and confirms that the your request has been received.
 5. Wait until your request is processed.
 It can take more than 15 minutes for the system to process your request.
-After your request is processed, the Technical Contact will receive an email that says the app service is ready to be used.
+After your request is processed, the Technical Owner will receive an email that says the app service is ready to be used.
 6. Click the link in the email to go to the [Company Subscriptions](/appstore/general/app-store-overview#company-subscriptions) page and log in there.
 This page gives an overview of all the subscriptions of your organization.
 7. Click **Invoice Processing** to open the [service management dashboard](/appstore/general/app-store-overview#service-management-dashboard).
 8. Follow the instructions in the [Creating Binding Keys](/appstore/general/app-store-overview#creating-binding-keys) section in the *Marketplace Overview* to create binding keys.
 Save the keys somewhere safe.
-You need to use them later to [configure the keys](#configure-keys) in your app.
+You need [configure the keys](#configure-keys) later in your app.

 ### 2.2 Installing the Component in Your App

 To download and install the Invoice Processing app service in your app, follow the instructions in the [Importing Content from the App Explorer](/appstore/general/app-store-content#import) section in *Use Marketplace Content in Studio Pro*.
-After the app service is installed, you can find it in the **App Explorer** and also in the **Document Data Capture Service** category in the **Toolbox**.
+After the app service is installed, you can find it in the **App Explorer** or **Project Explorer**, and also in the **Document Data Capture Service** category in the **Toolbox**.

 ## 3 Configuring the Binding Keys {#configure-keys}